 Writing for SEO isn’t something that you can learn overnight.
 It’s a job that sounds easy enough on paper, but when put into practice, is extremely difficult for even marketers to fully grasp, at times.

-Try out these strategies, and if you see that your website still needs some help, give us a call!
+Try out these strategies, and if you see that your website still needs some help, look at our monthly SEO packages or give us a call!
 Our marketing team would love to help!